Acivir Eye Drop

 How Acivir Eye Drop works

-Acivir Eye Drop is an antiviral medication which treats eye infections caused by Herpes simplex virus.
+Acivir Eye Drop is an antiviral medication that treats eye infections caused by the herpes simplex virus.
 It works by preventing the multiplication of the virus on the surface of your eyeball (cornea).
 This stops the production of new viruses and clears up your eye infection.

 Safety advice